 - Calculating a Due Date

 First, determine the first day of your last menstrual period.
-Next, count back three calendar months and add one year and seven days to that date.
+Next, count back 3 calendar months and add 1 year and 7 days to that date.

 - Calculating Calories and Fat Grams

 Here's a formula to help you figure out how many calories and fat grams you need each day to maintain your current weight.

 Detailed information on calluses and corns

 All tobacco products, from cigarettes to snuff, contain toxins, carcinogens, and nicotine, an addictive substance.